Presentation: Patient with a genetic diagnosis of Lynch syndrome

 What should you do next?

-- Ensure that the cancer diagnosis is coded in the primary care records, including which gene is affected.
-The purpose of this is to flag that the patient is at high risk of other cancers, and that primary care should have a low threshold to investigate and refer the patient.
+- Ensure that there is a code for Lynch syndrome entered into the primary care record and include the gene affected in free text.
+The purpose of this is to flag that the patient is at high risk of other cancers, and that primary care should have a low threshold for urgent investigation under suspected cancer referral pathways.

-- Refer the patient to local clinical genetics services, who will arrange onward referral to the bowel cancer screening programme.
+- Refer, if the patient hasn’t already been referred, to clinical genetics services, who will arrange onward referral for bowel screening and registration with the England National Lynch Syndrome Registry.

-- Screen and treat for helicobacter pylori.
+- Screen (one-off) and treat for helicobacter pylori.
 This can reduce stomach cancer risk by 50%.

 - Emphasise to your patient the importance of having a low threshold for seeking healthcare review, even with vague symptoms, due to the high risk of other cancers.

-- Discuss generic risk reduction with your patient, such as a healthy lifestyle, maintaining a healthy BMI and the avoidance of smoking and excess alcohol consumption.
+- Discuss generic risk reduction with your patient, such as a healthy lifestyle and diet, maintaining a healthy BMI and the avoidance of smoking and excess alcohol consumption.

 - Offer referral to discuss preimplantation genetic testing and other reproductive options.

-- Ensure that your patient has been referred to the local clinical genetics service for support and wider family testing.
+- Ensure (re-refer if necessary) that your patient has had contact with local clinical genetics service for support and wider family testing.

 - For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.